-The Counseling and Psychological Services Center offers services to students who are currently enrolled in courses at ASU.
+The Counseling and Psychological Services Center offers services to currently enrolled students at Appalachian State University.
+There is no charge for services.

 Eligibility for services in the summer includes students who are enrolled in at least one of the summer sessions or a student who was enrolled in the most recent spring semester and is enrolled in the upcoming fall semester.